mclevey/CV/cv.md

 \ind John McLevey.
 "How Federal Funding, Industry Partnerships, and Collaboration Networks Shape Scientific Expertise: The Case of Canadian Research on the Environment, Climate Change, Natural Resources, and Northern Development, 1991-2012."
 Preliminary review for special issue of *Minerva*.

-\ind Vanina Leschziner, Neil McLaughlin, and John McLevey (equal authors).
+\ind Vanina Leschziner, John McLevey, and Neil McLaughlin. (equal authors).
 "The American Fame Game: Academic Status and Public Renown in the Social Sciences."
 Under review at *Sociological Quarterly*.

 ## Preparing for Submission